 - Wait for an update.
 A lot of times, bootloops are caused by bugs in apps or iPadOS that you can’t really do anything about except wait for a patch.
 This most recently happened in June 2020 when a version of iPadOS caused iPads to bootloop unexpectedly while working, usually around a minute or so after starting up.
 When the problem is a serious bug like this, Apple is usually hasty to release a patch to fix it.
 So make sure all your apps and your iPad are fully updated and wait for action from Apple.

-- Force a manual restart to see if this helps.
-Hold the Power button and the Home button at the same time for around 10 seconds.
-You’ll know it worked when the Apple logo appears.
+- Force a manual restart, or “soft reset,” and see if it doesn’t solve the problem.
+Manual restarts are easy to trigger: all you need to do is hold the Power and Home buttons down for roughly 10 seconds.
+Once you see that familiar Apple logo appear, you’ll know that it’s worked, and you can release the buttons.
 For newer iPads without the Home button, press and quickly release the Volume Up button, press and quickly release the Volume Down button, and then press and hold the Power button until the device restarts.
-If this doesn’t work, consider a full factory reset instead as a more stringent option.
+If the soft reset doesn’t do the trick, you may need to consider a full factory reset—which can also lead to a loss of data.

 - Go into recovery mode.
 This can help prevent bootloops and allows you to make sure your iPad can update properly without crashing again.
 Apple has a full guide, but in brief, you’ll want to connect your iPad to a computer and then press and release the Volume Up button, then the Volume Down button, then the Top button, then hold the Top button as your iPad restarts until it goes into recovery mode.
 If your iPad has a Home button, you will need to hold the Home and Top buttons at the same time, all the way through to the recovery mode screen.